amitlisha/HexaGen/docs/USAGE.md

 <img src="board_examples/shape_recolor.png" alt="shape recolor" width="40%" height="40%">

 ##### Shape.polygon(vertices)
+The `polygon` method creates a new shape object that is a polygon with the given vertices.
+The `vertices` parameter is a list of `Tile` objects that specify the corners of the polygon.
+The order of the vertices in the list does not matter, as the method automatically orders them.
 ```python
 vertices = [Tile(5, 5), Tile(8, 3), Tile(5, 7), Tile(8, 8), Tile(13, 6)]
 Shape.polygon(vertices=vertices).draw('green')